What is a Master in School Counseling Degree?

 2. Acquire a master’s degree in school counseling or a closely related subject.

-4. Pass the state’s required exams for school counselors.
+4. Complete the state’s exams for counselors.

 5. Acquire a counselor’s license.